wlady/csv-to-db/README.md

 # CSV to DB Manager #

-The **CSV to DB** WP Plugin is a way to import/export lists in various formats.
+You can import/export lists in various formats.
+Plugin is built with micro-MVC engine.